 As you get closer and closer to nailing down a concrete sales commission plan, there are a few technical details you'll want to nail out.

-Every plan requires a pay mix -- that is, how you're paying your reps for their work.
+That is, how you're paying your reps for their work.

 While there are many different types of sales commission plans, there are a few uniting features that span across the different types of commission: base pay, target pay, and on-target earnings.